nats-io/nats-architecture-and-design/adr/ADR-41.md

 When tracing is activated every subsystem that touches a message will produce Trace Events.
 These Events are aggregated per server and published to a destination subject.

-A single message will therefor result in potentially a number of messages originating from each server a message traverse - each holding potentially multiple Trace Events.
+A single message published activating tracing will therefor result in potentially a number of Trace messages - one from each server a message traverse, each holding potentially multiple Trace Events.

 At present the following _Trace Types_ are supported